mnabywan/Pollution/README.md

-# Pollution
+# pollution-app

-Pollution application in Erlang
+Application written for Erlang programming course to monitor data about air pollution